5 tips for finding the right freelance web developer for your business idea or startup

-So you’ve got an app idea, or maybe even a startup that could benefit from taking a technological leap forward, but you need the right developer for the job..
+So you’ve got a small business or startup that could benefit from taking a technological leap forward, but you need the right developer for the job..

-This technological leap could be a better Content Management System for your blog, to streamline the guest publication process, or maybe an internal communication software that is proprietary to your company, or maybe you just need a website that draws visitors in to learn more about your product while also boosting your ranking in Google search results.
-Unless you’re a software/web developer, most of these tasks can be time consuming and require a great deal of trial and error to create, which poses a chokehold on your business development.
+This technological leap could be a better Content Management System for your blog, to streamline the guest publication process, or maybe an internal communication software that is proprietary to your company, or maybe you just need a simple website that draws internet traffic in to learn more about your product while also boosting your ranking in Google search results?
+Unless you’re a software or web developer by trade, most of these tasks can be time consuming to learn and require a great deal of trial and error to create, which poses an obvious chokehold on your business development.
 When I first built Millennial Moderator from the ground up, I spent days learning how to write code and although it's a skill I'm grateful for, I wouldn't want to go through that again today.
 Sometimes, hiring the right freelance developer is the quickest solution, but there are several important things to ask yourself first, in order to preserve your piece of mind and your bank account.

-1. Start by narrowing down what you need
+1. Start by narrowing down what your project needs

-If you’re involved in a startup or have an idea that involves technology solutions, it’s easy to get caught up in all the fantastic features that can bring value to your users.
+If you’re involved in a startup or have a business idea that involves technology solutions, it’s easy to get caught up in all the fantastic features that can bring value to your users.
 Often however, the more features you incorporate, the more costly your technology work will be.
-Moreso, multiple features can actually be a detriment to users as they can get confused, or miss the overall point of your application.
-This is especially important in the world of app development, which can be quite costly if not properly thought through.
-There are a variety of ways to calculate the potential total cost of building an app, infact there are even calculators such as this one that gives a rough projection of what your potential costs could be.
+In many cases, multiple product features can actually be a detriment to user experience, as they can get confused and miss the overall intent of your product.
+This is especially important in the world of app development, which I've found can be quite costly if not properly thought through.
+There are a variety of ways to calculate the potential total cost of building an app, in-fact there are even calculators on the web like this one that gives a rough projection of what your potential costs could be.

-There are tons of marketplaces online for hiring freelancer technololgy workers, some of the most common being Fiverr (previously mentioned), Reddit and Upwork.
+There are tons of marketplaces online for hiring freelance web developers, for example Fiverr (previously mentioned), Reddit and Upwork.
 You can check out some of our partner sites who also offer freelance web development work, in our directory.
 I too, am available for basic web development work, which you can contact me about on my website (also built from scratch).

 Technology changes quickly, which means you need to find a web developer that knows the cutting edge tech, as well as the direction in which it will go in the coming years.
 Not doing so could mean your product become obsolete sooner than later, and most freelancer workers are only able to be hired on a one-time basis.
 On the other hand, hiring a freelance team (they exist) means you get various individuals supporting you over a period of time, just be aware that admin costs could be incurred if continual support is needed.
-Each individual on the team likely has their own relative skills/experience as well, which means you get a more well-rounded solution for your business and in that, you get more value for your dollar.
-Coderiders is one such technology service company that really does it all, from basic website development to IT consulting and mobile development as well.
-Even if you don’t yet have your technological need identified, a team like Coderiders can very easily identify your pain points and provide exact solutions for what will take your business to the next level.
+Each individual on the web developer team likely has their own relative skills/experience as well, which means you get a well-rounded solution for your business needs and; in that, you get more value for your dollar.
+Coderiders is one such technology service company that really does it all, from basic website landing pages to IT consulting and mobile applications.
+Even if you don’t yet know what exactly you need, a team like Coderiders can very easily identify your pain points and provide exact solutions for what will take your business to the next level.

-Using technology to find tech workers is great, but often times the personal connection is missed in these interactions and, depending on how closely you want a tech worker to be involved in your company, this could be a vital step in hiring.
-For example, awhile ago I ran into the creator of the Mayo app, who referred me to a few other developer colleagues who were looking to be co-founders of an app idea.
-Because of this personal referral, I was able to establish a relationship built on real life connection, which made the conversation of technology work much more open, dynamic and less sales-focused.
+Using technology to find freelance developers is great, but often times the personal connection is missed in these digital interactions and, depending on how closely you want a developer to be involved in your company, this could be a vital step in choosing the right freelancer.
+For example, awhile ago I ran into the creator of the Mayo app, who then referred me to a few other developer colleagues who were looking to be co-founders of an app.
+Because of this personal referral, I was able to establish a relationship built on real life connection, which made the conversation of web development much easier, dynamic and less sales-feeling.
+Take that, digital culture!

-Lastly, don’t underestimate the network that your friends and family have, especially if you associate with professionals in your line of work.
+Lastly, don’t underestimate the network that your friends and family have, especially if you associate with any sort of professional in your line of work.
 Got a Linkedin?
 Good chance that some of your connections have ties to web developers.
-A friends friend might very well be looking for freelance tech gigs and would be much more likely to help you out versus a random contact online.
-Friends and family allow us to be much more open with what we’re looking for as well in terms of finances, so it’s easier to relay your budget and financial concerns with them, rather than with a stranger.
-When I first started doing web development, I landed my first web design project through a personal friendship, which I wrote more about here.
+A friends friend might very well be looking for freelance dev gigs and would be much more likely to help you out versus a random stranger online.
+Friends and family allow us to be much more open with what we’re looking for as well, in terms of finances, so it’s easier to relay your budget and financial concerns with them, rather than a stranger.
+When I first started doing freelance web development, I got my first web design gig through a personal friendship, which I wrote more about in this Mod.

-At the end of the day, technology workers can be expensive if they’re not the right fit for your team.
-If you’re a multi-million dollar organization, then maybe you can headhunt a former CTO and pay big bucks for them to revamp your software.
-If you’re more on the startup side of things like the rest of us, you have to get a bit creative with how you source your labor, especially while the stacks aren't rolling in!
+At the end of the day, freelance web developers can be expensive if they’re not the right fit for your team.
+If you’re a multi-million dollar organization, then maybe you can headhunt a former CTO and pay big bucks for them to revamp your secret-formula software.
+But if you’re more on the startup side of things like the rest of us, you have to get a bit creative with how you source your labor, especially while the stacks aren't rolling in!
 Be smart and always compare prices!
 Shoot me a note if you have any questions or want to have some web development work done, I'm always happy to help when I can.

-If you found this Mod helpful, you might also like to know about how much it costs to build a mobile app.
-Please share this Mod with your network using the social media icons below.
+If you found this Mod useful, you might also like to read about how much it costs to build a mobile app (on average).
+Please share this Mod with your friends and family by using the social media icons below.
 Any comments or questions?
 Let us know on Twitter!